raymondworkshop/raymondworkshop.github.io/_posts/language/2021-01-18-notes-tv-shows.md

 #### describe your feelings
-happiness - thrilled, blissfully happy, to be giddy sad  -  feel blue, feel down,  Not really felling it angry - prickly, furious tired - be worn down, be worn out confused - to feel off, to be a hot mess, feel puzzled,
+happiness - thrilled, blissfully happy, to be giddy
+sad  -  feel blue, feel down,  Not really felling it
+angry - prickly, furious
+tired - be worn down, be worn out
+confused - to feel off, to be a hot mess, feel puzzled

 > I fell ya. or I know the feeling.

 #### S05E25